 If you want a refund because of coronavirus:

-If something you were planning to do has been cancelled because of coronavirus, there might be things you can do.
+If something you were planning to do has been cancelled because of coronavirus, there could be something you can do.
 For example, if you had travel plans or were going to an event.

-You should check the website of the business or service you’re worried about or any emails you’ve received from them.
+You should check the website of the business or service you are worried about or any emails you have received from them.
 They might have changed their normal rules to help you.

 If you were meant to travel: